 USDOT implemented the federal PBPP requirements through a series of phased rulemakings.
 At the conclusion of this rulemaking process, the Commonwealth of Massachusetts has twelve months to establish statewide performance targets for each required federal performance measure.
-The Pioneer Valley MPO has 180 days from the date of Commonwealth's adoption of the statewide performance targets or establish their own regional performance targets.
+The Pioneer Valley MPO has 180 days from the date of Commonwealth's adoption of the statewide performance targets to either adopt the statewide targets or establish their own regional performance targets.